 Final Thoughts on Staying Informed

-- Always keep your USCIS receipt number safe and accessible for easy tracking.
+- Always keep your USCIS receipt number safe and accessible for easy and secure tracking.

-- Use the official USCIS website or mobile app to check your case status securely.
+- Use only the official USCIS website or mobile app to check your case status, ensuring your personal data remains protected.

-- Understand common status updates to better anticipate what’s next in your case.
+- Familiarize yourself with common USCIS status updates to better anticipate upcoming steps and deadlines.

-- Contact USCIS directly if your case is delayed beyond normal processing times.
+- Contact USCIS directly if your case experiences delays beyond the published processing times to seek clarification.

-- Protect your personal information by avoiding unofficial websites and public Wi-Fi.
+- Protect your personal information by avoiding unofficial websites, third-party trackers, and unsecured public Wi-Fi networks when accessing your case status.

 Conclusion